yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

 *singularity.sh* is for submitting a job.
 Please also modify it accordingly.
 Please refer to ITSC website ([Slurm](https://www.cuhk.edu.hk/itsc/hpc/slurm.html)) for details.
 *Landuse_DL/docker_ubuntu1604/singularity.sh* is an example.
+Running the following script for submiting a job.

+    sbatch singularity.sh